shafinnahian/teebay-buy-sell-rent-products-fullstack/README.md

     *   Registers the transaction of selling the product in the database.
     *   Updates the owner of the product to the buyer's ID.
     *   Returns a success message upon successful product sale.

+*   **Get Bought Products**
+    *   Validates the incoming request params of buyerID to ensure the presence of required fields -> Throws error status 400 otherwise
+    *   Fetches all the products that has been bought by the logged in user
+    *   Binds relevant categories of each product
+    *   Returns the newly processed data with correct success status

+*   **Get Bought Products**
+    *   Validates the incoming request params of sellerid to ensure the presence of required fields -> Throws error status 400 otherwise
+    *   Fetches all the products that has been sold by the logged in user
+    *   Binds relevant categories of each product
+    *   Returns the newly processed data with correct success status

 * * *